 Joint degree programs: Fellowships only support full-time coursework in the above designated fields.
 An individual enrolled in a joint-degree program may apply for support only if she plans to pursue full-time coursework during the entire fellowship year in one of the approved designated fields.
 Fellowship funds may not be used to support coursework in other fields, even if part of a joint-degree program.

 Distance learning: Fellowships support traditional, classroom-based courses of study at colleges or universities.
 This fellowship program does not provide funding for distance-learning programs or for degrees heavily dependent on distance-learning components.
 Final decisions about what constitutes distance learning under these fellowships will be made by AAUW.
 AAUW will accept applications from applicants who are temporarily studying remotely due to COVID-19 precautions at their institution.

 Ph.D. coursework or dissertations: Fellowships do not support Ph.D. coursework or dissertations.
 Applicants should be enrolled in master’s level degree programs only.
 Visit the AAUW website for information about doctoral funding through American Fellowships or International Fellowships.

-The Selected Professions Fellowship Panel meets once a year to review applications for funding.
-Awards are based on the selection criteria outlined in this document.
-Recommendations by the panel are subject to final approval by the AAUW Board of Directors.
-Grants are awarded on a competitive basis according to funds available in a given fiscal year.
+The panel meets once a year to review applications for funding.
+Awards are based on the criteria outlined here.
+Recommendations by the panel are subject to final approval by AAUW.
+Fellowships are awarded on a competitive basis according to funds available in a given fiscal year.

 To ensure a fair review process, AAUW does not comment on the deliberations of the awards panels.
-Thus, AAUW is unable to provide written or oral evaluations of applications.
+AAUW does not provide evaluations of applications.
 No provisions exist for reconsideration of fellowship proposals.
 Applications and supporting documents become the sole property of AAUW and will not be returned or held for another year.